lee-barber/ruby-blog/README.md

 Team member roles:

-Lee Barber created the user's model
+Lee Barber created the User's model, sign up option & was the master of the project.

+Aaron Brown created the home page.